PioterDev/Cetris/out/assets/audio/README.md

-Credits to GregorQuendel for those great royalty-free Tetris soundtracks!
+Credits to GregorQuendel and floraphonic for royalty-free Tetris theme soundtracks and sound effects.